 Mexican – Chido One (we are addicted)

 In one of my other posts I told you about tacos at Machito, in Gracia.
 Well, Chido One is its sister restaurant, a few steps away from Machito.
-We went on a Sunday almost two months ago, and are now addicted to it.
-We love the cosy atmosphere inside, and the food is top-notch as well!
+We went on a Sunday almost two months ago, and are now addicted.
+We love the cosy atmosphere inside, and the food is top-notch!

 Spanish – Taberna del cura